s-rayyan/copper-python/README.md

 ## Download & Setup

+1. Open powershell and run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass`
-1. Download the setup script.
+2. Download the setup script.
-2. Open your downloads in your browser (`Ctrl+J`).
+3. Open your downloads in your browser (`Ctrl+J`).
-3. If warned that the file “could harm your device,” click **Keep**.
+4. If warned that the file “could harm your device,” click **Keep**.
-4. Click **Open File**.
+5. Click **Open File**.
-5. A Command Prompt window will open and run automatically — **do not close it** until it finishes.
+6. A Command Prompt window will open and run automatically — **do not close it** until it finishes.
-6. Once closed, open PowerShell — now you can use the `python` command.
+7. Once closed, open PowerShell — now you can use the `python` command.

 ---